giantswarm/legal/terms.md

 ## 12. Idemnification

-12.1 To the fullest extent permitted by applicable law, you agree to indemnify and hold Giant Swarm, its subsidiaries, legal representatives or assistants in performance and licensors, suppliers and partners harmless from any claims and demands, including reasonable attorneys’ fees, made by any third party arising from or relating to your breach of the Terms, including a violation of the AUP, your use of and access to the Giant Swarm, your violation of applicable laws, rules or regulations in connection with the Giant Swarm Service, or your Content or your Application.
+12.1 To the fullest extent permitted by applicable law, you agree to indemnify and hold Giant Swarm, its subsidiaries, legal representatives or assistants in performance and licensors, suppliers and partners harmless from any claims and demands, including reasonable attorneys' fees, made by any third party arising from or relating to your breach of the Terms, including a violation of the AUP, your use of and access to the Giant Swarm, your violation of applicable laws, rules or regulations in connection with the Giant Swarm Service, or your Content or your Application.

-12.2 Giant Swarm will provide you with written notice of any third party’s allegation that preceded the legal proceedings of third party and will cooperate reasonably with you to resolve the third party’s allegation and proceedings.
+12.2 Giant Swarm will provide you with written notice of any third party's allegation that preceded the legal proceedings of third party and will cooperate reasonably with you to resolve the third party's allegation and proceedings.

 ## 13. Final Provisions